B-sirius/profit-first-practice/README.md

 Pros

 - Nice typing with schema and models.
+- Support migration.
 - `withObservables` does can save some logic and make db changes feel reactive and smooth.

 Cons

 - The package maintance seems to be slow.
 - Missing typings for `withObservables` feature.
+- Have to write migrations manually (well, maybe it's better just to make sure you know what you are doing).
+- The document is not written for typescript use cases.

 Conclusion